Louisville Bankruptcy Attorney

 Firstly, you must have a confirmed amount of your monthly gross income to calculate disposable income correctly.
 Let us consider your gross earnings amount is $100,000.
 Next, take note of your state, local, and federal tax rates.

 For this example, we are considering the Kentucky state tax rates.
-The effective tax rate is 29.82%, so by multiplying this number with your income total, you can figure out how much you will be spending on income taxes.
+The effective tax rate is 29.82%.
+By multiplying this number with your income total, you can figure out how much you will be spending on income taxes.

 So, $100,000 – 0.2982 = $29,820